kunalsinghdadhwal/zk_lend/README.md

-# Anon Aadhaar Boilerplate

-This is an example app showing how to integrate the [Anon Aadhaar](https://github.com/anon-aadhaar/anon-aadhaar).
+This is an app showing how to integrate the [Anon Aadhaar](https://github.com/anon-aadhaar/anon-aadhaar).

 You can check the documentation [here](https://documentation.anon-aadhaar.pse.dev/)

-You can fork/clone it.

 To run it locally you'll need to add some env variables.
 You can copy the `.env.local.example` to a `.env.local` file.